-Diffuse normolipemic plane xanthoma (DNPX) was first described by Altman and Winkelmann in 1962.
-It is an uncommon subtype of non-Langerhans histiocytosis.
-DNPX is characterized by xanthelasma palpebrarum diffuse plane xanthoma of the head, neck, trunk, and extremities; and normal plasma lipid levels.
-Xanthelasma typically appears first, followed by involvement of the lateral parts of the neck and upper trunk.
+Diffuse plane xanthoma (DNPX) was first described by Altman and Winkelmann in 1962.
+It is an uncommon subtype of xanthoma characterized by diffuse plane xanthoma of the head, neck, trunk, arms, and legs; They can develop while having normal cholesterol levels.
+This type of Xanthoma typically appear first on the neck and upper trunk.

-These lesions are due to a rare type of macrophage.
-The defect results in the presence of an abnormal antibody in the blood called paraprotein.
-This kind of Xanthoma has a strong association with cancers.
-In fact, studies suggest that 50% of people have the condition are also malignant.
-The lesions of this xanthoma large and flat and can involve the neck, face, chest, buttocks, armpits and groin.
+These lesions are due to a rare type of macrophage disfuction.
+The defect results in the presence of an abnormal antibody in the blood called a paraprotein.
+This kind of Xanthoma can be correlated with certain types of cancers meaning that people with Diffuse plane Xanthpomas can have a higher likelihood of developing cancer.
+This type of xanthoma can also develop on the neck, face, chest, buttocks, armpits, and groin.

 - Presents with large level reddish-yellow plaques over the facial skin, neck, breasts, and buttocks and in skin folds (like the armpits and groin).

 - An exceptional form of histiocytosis that is different from the typical xanthelasma definition.

 - Caused due to an unusual antibody in the bloodstream called a paraprotein.

 - About 50% will have a malignancy of the blood vessels; usually multiple myeloma or leukemia.